itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/01_Preflight/index.md

 less +F /tmp/install.log
 ```

-From this we can now get the URL for KIAB.
+We can now get the URL for KIAB.

 <img src="../../assets/images/KIAB_info.png" width="500"/>

-Now open a Browser window with the URL.
+Open a Browser window with the URL.

 Welcome to KIAB.